Caroline Branham: Housemaid and seamstress

-Branham began work each day before sun rise and worked after the sun went down.
+Branham began work each day before sunrise and worked after the sun went down.
 She and other housemaids, like Molly and Charlotte, were responsible for cleaning and maintaining the Washington's mansion and other buildings on the plantation.
 In the early morning, she lit fireplaces in the mansion to warm the rooms, including the occupied bed chambers, before the family and any guests awoke.
 Her work included: washing clothes and linens, dusting furniture, cleaning floors, and other household duties.
 She cared for family members and visitors, which included using bed warmers on cold nights, providing jugs of water for washing, emptying chamber pots, lighting fires and candles, and making beds.
-A house bell system, built in the 1780s, summoned domestic workers to the piazza, dining rooms, or the bedrooms.
+A house bell system, built in the 1780s, summoned domestic workers to the piazza, dining rooms, or bedrooms.
 At times Branham coordinated activities, such as readying the mansion when the Washingtons returned to the plantation from Philadelphia.

-On the first, second and third floors, bed chambers were frequented by visiting relatives, friends, and strangers.
+On the first, second, and third floors, bed chambers were frequented by visiting relatives, friends, and strangers.
 Washington claimed that Mount Vernon was a "well resorted tavern" with overnight guests two-thirds of the time.
-He said that "scarcely any strangers who are going from north to south, or from south to north do not spend a day or two at it."
+He said, "scarcely any strangers who are going from north to south, or from south to north do not spend a day or two at it."
 Washingtons provided luxurious accommodations with furniture, china, soap, wine, cheese, and other foods from Europe.
 House maids prepared bed chambers for visitors with fresh linens and jugs of water for washing.
 They emptied chamber pots and wash basins.

-Branham was also a seamstress who made clothing for the Washington's enslaved people.
+Branham was also a seamstress who made clothing for the Washingtons' enslaved people.
 The women who worked in the mansion, like Branham, wore ankle-length gowns made of inexpensive fabric.
-They would also wear aprons, shoes with buckles, stockings, a type of a corset, and caps over their hair if they interacted regularly with family members and visitors.
+They would also wear aprons, shoes with buckles, stockings, a type of corset, and caps over their hair if they interacted regularly with family members and visitors.

 Branham practiced passive resistance at times for being enslaved.
 She worked slower and did not meet production quotas.
 The Washingtons threatened to make her work in the fields, but they never did.
 They valued and relied upon their highly skilled household workers and worried about angering her and other enslaved people.
-While the slaveholders had the power over their lives, Caroline and other valued enslaved people were sometimes able to negotiate for better conditions for themselves and their children.
+While the enslavers had power over their lives, Caroline and other valued enslaved people were sometimes able to negotiate for better conditions for themselves and their children.

-Washington was always concerned that he was being taken advantage of by others.
+Washington was always concerned that others were taking advantage of him.
 He was concerned that Caroline kept pieces of fabric (for mending clothes and for quilts) and that Hardiman took longer than needed when traveling between the five farms on Mount Vernon.